-At Climbing Anchors, rock climbing shoes are split into three main categories: All-Rounder, Performance and Aggressive Performance.
-Also, we have a Vegan section for shoes that contain no animal products.
+We categorise climbing shoes into three sections: All-round, Performance and Aggressive Performance.
+We also have a section Kids Climbing Shoes and climbing shoes that contain no animal products in Vegan Climbing Shoes.

-All-rounder climbing shoes are flat, comfortable and durable.
-Featuring soles with hard-wearing rubber and a high level of support, these shoes are the go-to workhorse for the gym and outdoors.
+These climbing shoes are flat, versatile, comfortable and durable.
+Featuring soles with hard-wearing rubber and a high level of support, these shoes are the go-to workhorse for the gym and getting started outdoors.

-Performance climbing shoes are slightly downturned for technical climbing.
+Mildly downturned climbing shoes for technical climbing.
 Trading comfort for performance, the downturn shape places your foot in a powerful position.
 Each shoe has different features for specific climbing styles (boulders, sport, trad etc.).

-Aggressive Performance climbing shoes are highly sensitive, downturned shoes made with thin, sticky rubber for technical climbing on hard boulders and overhung routes, where sensitivity and responsiveness is key.
+Highly sensitive, downturned climbing shoes made with thin, sticky rubber for technical climbing on hard boulders and overhung routes, where sensitivity and responsiveness is key.

-Upgrading shoes is all part of the process.
 The more you climb, the more you will notice how your shoes have stretched and how long the rubber lasted.
 You'll be able ot pay more attention to the areas where you feel your current shoes are lacking (e.g they feel too big) because your tolerance may have changed.
 In the end, this will help choose the type of performance shoe you’ll need.

 Feet come in various shapes and sizes.
 Your foot will look different to a friend’s foot, and between your own two feet?
 Well, don’t be surprised.
 It’s quite common if they’re slightly different sizes.

-The point is: climbing shoes also vary between models and brands.
+The point is: climbing shoes also vary between models and brands too.
 Now, they may all look the same but changes in the shape can make all the difference when it comes to comfort.
 So, let’s break down the mystery behind fitting shoes.

-Climbing shoes stretch over time (more on this later).
-Your toes will be a bit more relaxed once the shoes stretch, but not too relaxed that they’re flat in the shoe.
-Our toes need to be curled so they don’t ‘pull back’ away from the front when they’re engaged.
+Also, our toes need to be curled when fitting a shoe so they don’t ‘pull back’ away from the front when they’re used to climb.
 Shoes that are too big will feel like they “slip” off holds since your body weight is away from the front of the shoe.

 When we help people in the store, we start with taking a good look at their feet.
 It’s important to find a shape that suits the arrangement of toes and the width of the foot.